 7 tips to prevent electrical fires at home

 Electrical fires can do some serious damage to your home and put your family’s safety at risk.
-The good news is electrical fires are often preventable.
+The good news is electrical fires, like other household fires, are often preventable.
 Here are a few things you can do around your home to help prevent an electrical fire:

 - Keep heat-producing appliances unplugged when not in use.
 When heat-generating appliances malfunction or are accidentally left on for an extended period of time, they can overheat and catch on fire.
 It’s safest to unplug kettles, curling wands, toasters, irons, and other “hot” appliances when you’re not using them.